AlexandreFenyo/net-monitor/README.md

 npx webpack-dev-server --config webpack.server.js --port 8082
 ````

-The node server is listening to:
-- port 8081 for a websocket, that is not used here,
-- port 8082 for any other request.

 Therefore, you can launch the net-monitor server with Eclipse on port 8080.
 This way, the net-monitor server answers to http requests sent to http://localhost:8080/net-monitor and to web socket connections sent to http://localhost:8080/net-monitor/dispatch/socket.

 Connect your browser to http://localhost:8082/src/main/webapp/index-serve.html to